Icelandic Evangelical Lutheran Church

-The Icelandic Evangelical Lutheran Church is an historic Lutheran church building at 415 Beaupre St. (also known as Adelaide St.) in Pembina City in Pembina County, North Dakota.
-It was listed on the National Register of Historic Places in 2019.
+St. John's Ukrainian Orthodox Church Museum is a historic building at 415 Beaupre Street (also known as Adelaide Street) in Pembina City in Pembina County, North Dakota.
+It was listed on the National Register of Historic Places in 2019 as the Icelandic Evangelical Lutheran Church.

-It has an onion dome.
-It was originally an Icelandic Evangelical Lutheran church.
-In 1937 it became a Ukrainian Orthodox one, the Ukrainian Orthodox Church of St. John, and it was remodeled to include an onion dome.
-The Fort Pembina Historical Society was working to get it listed on the National Register.
+The building was originally an Icelandic Evangelical Lutheran church.
+It became a Ukrainian Orthodox church in 1937 and an onion dome was later added above the front entry.
+The Fort Pembina Historical Society now operates it as a museum.